Mr Frank Ledwidge

-Following eight years as a criminal barrister in his home city of Liverpool Frank was seconded by the British government to the Organisation for Security and Co-operation in Europe for 7 years.
-He worked in Kosovo during the war, Albania and much of the former Soviet Union in international human rights protection, criminal law reform, and institution building at the highest levels of government.
-He developed particular expertise in human trafficking and torture prevention.
-He served for a number of years as a reserve officer including some operational tours in the Balkans and Iraq.
+Following eight years as a criminal barrister in his home city of Liverpool Frank worked for a decade in the Balkans and throughout the former Soviet Union in international human rights protection, criminal law reform, and institution building at the highest levels of government.
+He developed particular expertise in missing persons, human trafficking and torture prevention.
+He also served for a number of years as a reserve officer with extensive opertional experience retiring as head of his service branch.

 He is the author of several books, including the best-selling 'Losing Small Wars' (Yale 2011 2nd Edition 2017), which was selected as a 'Book of the Year' by the Times and Amazon UK.
 Like 'Losing Small Wars', his 'Aerial Warfare' (OUP 2018) was placed on the RAF 'Chief of the Air Staff's Reading list' and was shortlisted for the 'Military book of the Year' by Military History Matters' magazine.